Pic by Todd Johnson

 5. One other sign of maturity that I just love about Pete is that he will do anything for kids at the ball park.
 Adults try to get him to sign all the time and I don’t know how he ignores them, but he does.
 If it’s a child, he’s there in a second signing autographs taking pictures, doing whatever for the kids.
 I love the fact that he can just block certain autograph seekers out.

 Heading into 2023, PCA is far from a finished product and that also includes his maturity.
-He’s still working on things and he’s only 21-years-old.
+He’s still working on things and he’s only 20-years-old (edit: not 21, but 20 yrs old).
 But he’s on the right track and he’s doing things that are going to make him successful down the road.
 Just how fast these things come together is going to be unclear.
 But it’s going to be fun watching him.

 Unfortunately, I’ll only get to see him on TV until he gets to Iowa.
 Hopefully, that will be very soon.
 Who knows, I might take a trip to Tennessee in early June if he is still in Double-A. Then again, Iowa is a lot closer.